I Hired A Triathlon Coach – Here’s How It Went

 This commitment of time was to be expected though.
 Part of the initial intake with my coach was sharing what time I was able to dedicate.
 For me I choose a simple 1 hour per day, each day, knowing that some days would likely require more.
 It’s hard to prepare for a 2-3 hour race without ever doing a workout over 1 hour.

 Six weeks into the Training plan and the ability to stick to a training plan has been enhanced by having some external accountability.
-With two in person sessions out of the way, it is also clear that there are some tougher to accept truths around training that are easy to understand when delivered by an unbiased third party (ie. You’re not as fast as you think, so you’re going to hard to often!).
+It is also clear that there are some tougher to accept truths around training that are easy to understand when delivered by an unbiased third party (ie. You’re not as fast as you think, so you’re going to hard, to often!).

 We’ll update here as the plan progresses.
-It is still two more months until the A race, the local Mission Viejo Olympic Distance Triathlon.
+It is still a week until the A race, the local Mission Viejo Olympic Distance Triathlon, but so far the benefits of having a coach greatly out weigh the cost.

 Related Articles